vmware/terraform-provider-vmc/website/docs/index.html.markdown

 page_title: "Provider: VMC"
 sidebar_current: "docs-vmc-index"
 description: |-
-  The VMware VMC Terraform Provider
+  The Terraform Provider for VMware Cloud
 ---

-# The VMC Terraform Provider
+# terraform-provider-vmware-cloud

-The VMC Terraform provider gives the VMC administrator a way to automate features of VMware Cloud on AWS using the VMC API.
+The terraform-provider-vmware-cloud gives the VMC administrator a way to automate features of VMware Cloud on AWS using the VMC API.

 More information on VMC can be found on the [VMC Product